blue-sky-r/TDE-wifi-icon/README.md

 The current implementation is intended for [TDE - Trinity Desktop Environment](http://www.trinitydesktop.org) as continuation of classic KDE 3.x (which was replaced by KDE 4/5 so all great KDE 3 achievements were lost).
-It might also work on other KDE based environments if they support [QSystrayIcon](http://qt.com/) class from Qt4/5.
+It might also work (untested) on other KDE based environments if they support [QSystrayIcon](http://qt.com/) class from Qt4/5.

 There are two identical implementations in this repository: